skaisser/laravel/readme.md

 # Laravel 5.2 with custom Packages

-Just my main version of larevel with
+Just a Fresh Laravel install with
 > barryvdh/laravel-ide-helper

 > thomaswelton/laravel-gravatar